Sip on it neat, on the rocks or shaken up as a cocktail—despite whisky’s intimidating reputation, there’s no wrong way to drink it.

 “Small-batch”, “bespoke” and “welcoming” are the calling cards of The Single Cask at CHIJMES, an enclave of restaurants and bars set against grand, colonial-era architecture.
 But where The Single Cask lacks in size (it only seats up to 25), it makes up for in hospitality—and, of course, the 350 expressions of whisky and other spirits, mostly cult favourites, that rack its walls.

 If you’re unfamiliar with the many types of the nectar on offer, suss out the bar manager and he’ll pick you a poison based on your preferences—if you like sweet, spicy or smoky flavours, for instance—and pair it with a chocolate, too.
 Like what you’re tasting?
-Then ask for the whisky stirred into a cocktail, like an Old Fashioned, for SGD 22.
+Then ask for the whisky stirred into a cocktail, like an Old Fashioned or Whisky Sour.
 At this fuss-free bar, no one will frown upon your choice.

 The Auld Alliance